nfan17/HanoiTower/README.md

 # HanoiTower
 No graphics Hanoi Tower game with solution generator in python.
 Includes solution generator and play options taking simple inputs.
+Started in CECS 274

 ## Game Info
 - Hanoi is a simple game where you start out with three rods and a number of discs, each of unique size.
 The discs are stacked on the left-most rod, largest to smallest.